wtf403/peepholebot/README.md

-# peepholebot
+# Peephole Bot

-👀 Peephole video note telegram bot
+A Telegram bot that applies a peephole effect to video notes